-The rule allows restricting the use of activity packages in a given project.
-After the list of prohibited packages is defined, the rule checks the project to determine if any were added as dependencies.
+The rule allows restricting the use of activity packages in a given project by defining allowed or prohibited packages.
+After restrictions are defined, the rule checks the project to determine if any prohibited packages were added as dependencies.
 By default, if any prohibited package has been installed in the project, the rule logs an error in the Error List panel.

 Default activities built-in Studio cannot be excluded using this rule, as they do not belong to a specific package.

-Make sure no packages that are prohibited by your organization are installed in your project.
-Such packages may be excluded based on their name or version.
+Make sure only packages that are approved by your organization are installed in your project.

 In the Project Settings window, select the Workflow Analyzer tab.
 Find the rule and select the rule, as in the image below: